CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/collections-with-screening.md

 ![collections](/images/workflow_diagrams/2_find_funding_account_collections-and-settlements.jpg)

 ## Integration guide
-This guide assumes that you are utilizing our Currencycloud Spark product, where your customers provide settlement details to their customers and where you are supporting sub-accounts.
+This guide assumes that you are utilizing our Currencycloud Spark product, where your customers provide local/SWIFT collection details to individuals/businesses they wish to receive payments from and where you are supporting sub-accounts.
 For more information on sub-account activity, please reference our [sub-account activity guide.](/guides/integration-guides/sub-account-activity)

 ## Step 1: Login